Liam Cullen

-Liam Jamie Cullen (born 23 April 1999) is a Welsh professional footballer who plays as a forward or attacking midfielder for club Swansea City and the Wales national team.
+Liam Jamie Cullen (born 23 April 1999) is a Welsh professional footballer who plays as a forward or attacking midfielder for club Leicester City and the Wales national team.

 Career

 Early career and loans

 Cullen joined the Swansea City academy at the age of 8, making his debut for the under-18 side at the age of 13.

 On 28 August 2018, he made his senior debut as a substitute in 1–0 loss to Crystal Palace in the EFL Cup.
 He scored his first goal for the club in a 4–1 win against Reading on 22 July 2020, a result which secured them a play-off spot.
 On 13 January 2022, he joined Lincoln City on loan for the remainder of the season.
 His first goal for Lincoln would come against Wycombe Wanderers on 12 February.

 Return to Swansea

 Following his loan at Lincoln, Cullen returned to Swansea and struggled for game time until scoring an 84th minute equaliser away to Coventry, with Swansea having trailed 3-0 at one point.
 Cullen scored in his next two matches and ended the season with 9 goals.

 Following the departure of Joël Piroe in 2023, Cullen started 30 league games in the 2023-24 season, scoring 7 goals and getting 5 assists.
 In the 2024-25 season, Cullen was moved into a deeper role, typically playing as an attacking midfielder.
 Despite this, he finished as Swansea's top scorer with 12 goals.